lindsaywhipple/Data-Breach-Trends/README.md

 - ### Systemic Infrastructure Risk:
 All ten of the most harmful breaches targeted Network Servers, underscoring a critical and recurring vulnerability in healthcare IT infrastructure.

-These insights paint a vivid picture of an evolving threat landscape where breach frequency and impact are increasingly driven by sophisticated, infrastructure-targeted attacks.

 ## Tableau Dashboard